Space Harrier II

 It was a pretty gutsy move to create Space Harrier 2 as a Sega Genesis exclusive.
 The original was a head turner in the arcade and its Super Scaler powered visuals were its selling point.
 Space Harrier was also ported to nearly every format available, to varying degrees of success.
 The sequel lacks the insane visuals as its claim to fame and instead relies on its gameplay.
 Unlike Super Thunder Blade it is at least playable.
 But the question is it any fun?

 Almost nothing has changed in terms of gameplay.
 Like Sonic the Hedgehog every button does one thing: shoot.
 You can move freely around the screen and even run along the ground.
-There are no power-ups which sucks but they aren’t necessary for the most part.
+There are no power-ups which sucks but they are not necessary for the most part.
 What is new this time are the bonus rounds, which see you pilot a hovercraft to shoot down as many enemies as possible to rack up bonus points and extra lives.
-Trust me, you’ll need them.
+Trust me, you will need them.

 If there is one critical flaw in Space Harrier II it is that it may be too fast.
 The game plays like a PAL title running on an American system.
 Some may enjoy the speed but I found it to be a detriment.
 The choppy scrolling makes it hard to judge the distance of enemies.
 It also makes targeting an issue.
 One moment an armored knight might seem to be in the distance.
 The next they are right in your face.
 Trying to dodge projectiles is also incredibly frustrating too.
 This is especially evident during boss battles.
 The pace of most boss fights is even faster and is nearly unplayable.
 You can get around it by constantly rotating in a circle or simply avoiding most enemies but that largely defeats of even playing the game doesn’t it?